Enrique Iglesias: 1999–2007: English market success

 In 1999, Iglesias began a successful crossover career into the English-language pop music market.
 Thanks to other successful Latin crossover acts, most notably Ricky Martin, Jennifer Lopez, and soon thereafter Shakira, Spanish-language and Latino musicians experienced a great surge in popularity amongst the public.
 After attending one of Iglesias's concerts in March 1999, American actor Will Smith asked Iglesias to contribute a song to the soundtrack of his upcoming movie Wild Wild West; Iglesias's contribution of "Bailamos" was released as a single that year, becoming an international hit and peaking at number one on the US Billboard Hot 100.
-After the success of "Bailamos", several mainstream record labels were eager to sign Iglesias.
+Following the success of "Bailamos", several mainstream record labels were eager to sign Iglesias.
 Signing a multi-album deal, after weeks of negotiations with Interscope, Iglesias recorded and released his first full record in English, Enrique.
-The pop album featured some clear Latin musical influences, and took two months to complete.
-It contained the popular song "Rhythm Divine", a duet with Whitney Houston titled "Could I Have This Kiss Forever", and a cover of the Bruce Springsteen song "Sad Eyes".
+The pop album featured some clear Latin musical influences and took two months to complete.
+It contained the popular song "Rhythm Divine", a duet with Whitney Houston titled "Could I Have This Kiss Forever", and a cover of Bruce Springsteen's song "Sad Eyes".

 In 2000, Iglesias performed at the Super Bowl XXXIV halftime show with Christina Aguilera, Phil Collins and Toni Braxton.
 Shock jock Howard Stern repeatedly played a tape of a (supposedly) very off-key Iglesias on his radio show, accusing him of "not being able" to sing live.
 On 8 June 2000, Iglesias came to New York and sang the song, live and unplugged, on Stern's show with just an accompanying guitarist.
 After the performance, the two had an interview, and Stern remarked, "I respect you for coming in here; you really can sing."
 Iglesias noted that the recording could have been him, but that it was probably a recording made during a television taping where he was required to lip sync and not sing properly.
 He would remark that the controversy was the best promotion he could have.
 The album's single "Be with You" became Iglesias's second number-one single on Billboards Hot 100 chart.